 Next, following the diagram as a guide, you can use the wire cutters to bend your florist wire at 3-inches, at a 45-degree angle, for her shoulder blade.
 And then again one 1/2-inch farther up for her extending arm.
 You can snip off the excess wire then at 3.25” from the last bend.

 Once the wire has been bent correctly you can then take a piece of florist tape, extend it to activate it and wrap the skewer and wire together.
 Be sure to leave 1.75 inches free on the blunt (top) side of your skewer.
 This is where her head will be secured.

 Coloring and Skewering

-Using the 200g of white modelling chocolate.
+Using the 200g of white modeling chocolate.
 Knead in a small amount of Holly green to give her the good and unhealthy complexion of a zombie.
-Once the consistency is smooth and there’s no more streaks seen, you can cut off 1/4 to keep for later to use for her arms etc.
+Once the consistency is smooth and there are no more streaks seen, you can cut off 1/4 to keep for later to use for her arms etc.